Economy of the Socialist Republic of Romania

-The economy of the Socialist Republic of Romania was centrally planned, similar to the one of the Soviet Union.
+The economy of the Socialist Republic of Romania was centrally planned, similar to the Economy of the Soviet Union.
 Most of the means of production (including all large and medium enterprises) were owned by the state, which established production plans as part of the Five-Year Plans.

 The economy grew between the 1950s and 1970s at one of the fastest rates in the world, changing Romania from a predominantly agricultural country into an industrialized country.
 Almost 30% of the population moved during this period from rural to urban areas to work in the newly built factories.

 During the 1980s, dictator Nicolae Ceaușescu pursued an austerity policy in order to pay foreign debts, leading to a decade-long stagnation and negatively affecting the living standards of the Romanians.

 Pre-Socialist Romania

 Interwar Romania was one of the least developed countries in Europe, having a per capita income of less than half the one of Czechoslovakia.

 Despite having mineral resources and a state interventionist policy, Romania was not able to change the agricultural character of its economy into an industrial one.
 80% of its population was employed in labor-intensive agriculture, which made up 64% of Romania's exports, while only 2% of its exports consisted of manufactured goods.
 Its industrial and economic development, as well as its relationship with the industrialised West was typical of what we call now the periphery countries.

 Despite the land reforms, Romania's peasants continued to live at the edge of poverty.
 Its bourgeoisie used much of the country's economic surplus into non-productive uses, while the country had an oversized and corrupt state apparatus, upon which relied a privileged minority.